Tulips Flowers

 Don’t try to give them some mind-blowing spiritual insight that will give them a new perspective on life or that will “make them feel better.”
 For example, you may personally believe that everything happens for a reason, but trying to force that belief on someone who has been diagnosed with an illness will make them feel unheard and alienated, which is counterproductive to your intentions.

-See also What Does Seeing A Cardinal Symbolize
+See also What Does The Poppy Symbolize

 What To Say When Someone Has Cancer